fdavies93/gochat/gochat.md

 ## Timeline

-Conplete by 2023-12-3 with README and docker packaging.
+Conplete by 2023-12-3 with README and docker packaging for easy deploy.

 ## Complete